offlinesec/offlinesec-client/README.md

 Anonymised on the client side (the info doesn't leave your laptop):
 * System Names (SIDs)
-* Usernames who implemented patches (sap notes)
-The names will be restored after the report is downloaded.

 Available additional options:
 * Manage exclusions (exclude some notes from the report)